huihongxiao/vmware-nsx/README.rst

 products.
 How can VMware products work with 3rd-party SDN solution?

 Plus, customer wants to use OpenStack as IaaS platform.
-VMware has its own OpenStack product(VMware Integrated OpenStack), but it is all about integrating VMware products into OpenStack.
+VMware has its own OpenStack producti VIO (VMware Integrated OpenStack), but it is all about integrating VMware products into OpenStack.
 It seems like VIO can't solve the issue above.

 So, in a nutshell, customer wants to use his/her existing hardware SDN solution as well as VMware products.
 And customer wants to use OpenStack